-- we means Norwich City Council's housing service and the staff responsible for its Housing work. - you means the tenant (or joint tenants) named in the original tenancy sign-up sheet or to whom the tenancy is passed on under part 13. - your home means the house or flat, including any garden or other land, that is let exclusively to you.
+- we means Norwich City Council's housing service and the staff responsible for its housing work. - you means the tenant (or joint tenants) named in the original tenancy sign-up sheet or to whom the tenancy is passed on under part 13. - your home means the house or flat, including any garden or other land, that is let exclusively to you.
 Paragraph 10.4 has further information about boundaries and the extent of gardens. - communal areas means land around your home that is owned by us for housing purposes and which is not exclusively let to you or your neighbours.
-It therefore includes, for example, stairways and landings in blocks of flats and communal parking and access areas. - neighbourhood means your home and all the area nearby (whether or not it is part of the communal areas). - rent means the basic rent and other charges as notified by us to you at the beginning of your tenancy and whenever it changes.
+It therefore includes, for example, stairways and landings in blocks of flats and communal parking and access areas. - neighbourhood means your home and all the area nearby (whether or not it is part of the communal areas). - rent means the basic rent and other charges as notified by us to you at the beginning of your tenancy and whenever it changes (see, for example, paragraph 8.13: charges where we maintain your garden).